AdarshBennur/Community-Tool-Library/README.md

 ## 🎯 Key Features

+✅ **API Gateway** - Single entry point on port 8080 for all client requests
 ✅ **Service Discovery** - All services register with Eureka Server
 ✅ **Inter-Service Communication** - Borrow Service uses Feign to call User & Tool services
 ✅ **Database Independence** - Each service has its own MySQL database